Heifer International

-Heifer International (also known as Heifer Project International) is a global nonprofit working to eradicate poverty and hunger through sustainable, values-based holistic community development.
+Heifer International (also known as Heifer Project International) is a nonprofit organization based in Little Rock, Arkansas, that works to address poverty and food insecurity in developing regions by distributing livestock and providing agricultural training to families in need.
 Heifer International distributes animals, along with agricultural and value-based training, to families in need around the world as a means of providing self-sufficiency.
 Recipients must agree to "pass on the gift" by donating animal offspring, as well as sharing the skills and knowledge of animal husbandry and agricultural training with other impoverished families in the community.
 The organization receives financial support from the Bill & Melinda Gates Foundation, BlackRock, Cargill, Mastercard Foundation, Walmart and the W. K. Kellogg Foundation.

 Based in Little Rock, Arkansas, United States, Heifer International started with a shipment of 17 heifers to Puerto Rico in 1944.

 Origins and history

 Heifer International started as Heifers for Relief in 1944.
 Its founder, an Indiana farmer named Dan West, was a Church of the Brethren relief worker during the Spanish Civil War.
 Working with Quakers and Mennonites, West directed a program where hungry children were given rations of milk.
 In 1938, West was ladling out milk to hungry refugee children and wrote later that he thought, "These children don't need a cup [of milk], they need a cow."

 When back home in Indiana, West took the idea to his neighbors and church.
 This led to the formation of the Heifers for Relief Committee in 1939.
 In 1942, West was approved by the U.S. Department of Agriculture to pursue the idea as a national project.
 The charity was incorporated in 1944 and sent its first shipment of 17 heifers to Puerto Rico.
 Several local farmers who knew West donated the animals.